 - Try to remain calm.
 Take a deep breath when you’re asked “What is your emergency?”
-This will help both you and the dispatcher to interact efficiently.
+This will help both you and the dispatcher on the 911 call to interact efficiently.

 - Cell phone or land line?
-Yes, we are in the age of the smartphone, but 911 calls from cell phones may not tell the 911 dispatcher where you are.
+Yes, we are in the age of the smartphone, but a 911 call from a cell phone may not tell the 911 dispatcher where you are.
 With land lines, however, the address associated with that number will show up on a dispatcher’s screen.
 (While 911 texting services have made headlines, they’re not yet available everywhere.)

 - Know your location.
-If you do call 911 from a cell phone, this is crucial and important.
+If you do make a 911 call from a cell phone, this is crucial and important.
 The more accurate and detailed your location report is, the quicker dispatchers can get emergency crews to answer your call.
 Describing major cross streets and landmarks can help.

 - Be aware of your surroundings.
 This is not only helpful in determining your location, but it’s crucial in helping you to describe other victims, the suspects, or other details about the scene.

 - Let the 911 dispatcher guide the conversation.
-They are trained in this process and know about pertinent details that are usually required in the given situation.
+They are trained in this process and know about pertinent details that are usually required on a 911 call, in the given situation.